accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 	- or that the total surface area is less than 21,824 pixels.
 1. If this is the case, the criterion is validated.

-Note: The [PEAT] tool (https://trace.umd.edu/peat/) can be used to analyse videos in .avi format.
+Note: The [PEAT](https://trace.umd.edu/peat/) tool can be used to analyse videos in .avi format.

 ##### Matches {class="disclosure mapping"}

 - WCAG 2.1 [2.3.1 Three Flashes or Below Threshold (A)](https://www.w3.org/TR/WCAG21/#three-flashes-or-below-threshold).
 - EN 301 549 V3.2.1 (2021-03) *11.2.3.1 Three Flashes or Below Threshold (A)*.

-#### [Criterion 11.8](#crit-11-8) [A] On each screen, is each moving or flashing content [controllable](glossaire.md#control-moving-or-flashing-content) by the user? {id="crit-11-8"}
+#### [Criterion 11.8](#crit-11-8) [A] On each screen, is each moving or blinking content [controllable](glossaire.md#control-moving-or-blinking-content) by the user? {id="crit-11-8"}

-**[Test 11.8.1](#test-11-8-1):** Does each moving or flashing content meet one of these conditions? {id="test-11-8-1"}
+**[Test 11.8.1](#test-11-8-1):** Does each moving or blinking content meet one of these conditions? {id="test-11-8-1"}
-- The duration of the movement or flashing is less than or equal to 5 seconds;
+- The duration of the movement or blinking is less than or equal to 5 seconds;
-- The user can stop and restart the movement or flashing;
+- The user can stop and restart the movement or blinking;
-- The user can display and hide moving or flashing content;
+- The user can display and hide moving or blinking content;
-- The user can display all the information without the movement or flashing.
+- The user can display all the information without the movement or blinking.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

-1. Identify moving or flashing content on the screen (e.g. a graphic element, formatting effect or carousel) that is triggered automatically when the screen loads or when content is displayed (see note).
+1. Identify moving or blinking content on the screen (e.g. a graphic element, formatting effect or carousel) that is triggered automatically when the screen loads or when content is displayed (see note).
 1. Check
-	- that the total duration of movement or flashing is less than 5 seconds;
+	- that the total duration of movement or blinking is less than 5 seconds;
-	- or that there is a mechanism (e.g. a button) to stop and restart the movement or flashing;
+	- or that there is a mechanism (e.g. a button) to stop and restart the movement or blinking;
-	- or the presence of a mechanism (e.g. a button) that allows the moving or flashing content to be hidden and displayed again;
+	- or the presence of a mechanism (e.g. a button) that allows the moving or blinking content to be hidden and displayed again;
-	- or the presence of a mechanism (such as a button) that allows the content to be displayed without movement or flashing.
+	- or the presence of a mechanism (such as a button) that allows the content to be displayed without movement or blinking.
 1. If this is the case, the criterion is validated.

 **Note:**
-- the stopping or pausing of moving or flashing content when focused (the effect is suspended only while focused, but resumes once the focus is lost) or by touching moving content (the effect is suspended only while pressure is applied to the content, but resumes once the pressure is released) are not considered to be compliant processes.
+- the stopping or pausing of moving or blinking content when focused (the effect is suspended only while focused, but resumes once the focus is lost) or by touching moving content (the effect is suspended only while pressure is applied to the content, but resumes once the pressure is released) are not considered to be compliant processes.
 - in some cases, the movement cannot be stopped, for example a progress bar, in which case the criterion is not applicable.

 ##### Mapping {class="disclosure mapping"}